Sharing is caring!

 💡tips & tricks for getting it right

-How and when to serve your homemade lavender vodka:
+🍽️ how to serve your lavender vodka

 • in cocktails – use this vodka in cocktails like a lavender vodka gimlet or a lavender vodka lemonade.